Let's talk about some stuff that does it make people feel very comfortable-complex disasters.

 - Micro disasters - may struggle in isolation

-- Macro disasters - struggle feels more tolerable as it's a group struggle.
+- Macro disasters - struggle feels more tolerable as a group struggle.

 Double hurricanes, called "proximate tropical cyclones" by meteorologists, are rare but can occur when two cyclones spring up closer to one another than normal.
 Also a double landfall from the same hurricane.

-1906 San Francisco Earthquake.
-The 7.9 Magnitude earthquake hit on April 18, 1906.
-3000 dead, 25,000 buildings (490 city blocks) destroyed, with 90% destroyed by fire, leaving hundreds of thousands homeless.
+For example, the 7.9 magnitude San Francisco Earthquake on April 18, 1906.
+3000 dead, 25,000 buildings (490 city blocks) destroyed ( 90% destroyed by fire), leaving hundreds of thousands homeless.
 The fire chief was killed during the initial earthquake, which hampered the response.
-Eventually, riots broke out.
+Eventually, riots broke out throughout the city

-2004 Indian Ocean Earthquake and Tsunami.
-9.3 earthquake that resulted in 100' high tsunamis that killed over a quarter-million people.
+In 2004 the Indian Ocean Earthquake and Tsunami occurred - 9.3 earthquake that resulted in 100' high tsunamis killing over a quarter-million people.

 When it Rains it Pours (Simultaneous and Series)

-If you're running into a series of disasters, you have to get ready again.
-You have to try to get ready to face it again, as prepared and as ready as you can possibly make yourself
+When running into a series of disasters, you have to get ready again.
+One must try to face adversity again, as prepared and ready as you can possibly make yourself.

-As current times show, while we're going through a pandemic, we may be affected by other large and small scale disasters.
+As current times indicate, while we're going through a pandemic, we may be also be affected by other large and small scale disasters.
 When it rains it pours.
-How often when something crappy is already happening does some other problem come along and bite us in the butt?
+How often when something crappy is already happening does another problem come along and bite us in the butt?
 Pandemic and…

 - Financial Disaster (Macro) and Unemployment (Macro) / Job Loss (Micro)